 Difference Between Debt Consolidation vs Bankruptcy

-Head to Head Comparison between Debt Consolidation vs Bankruptcy (Infographics)
+Head To Head Comparison Between Debt Consolidation vs Bankruptcy (Infographics)

 Below is the top 8 difference between Debt Consolidation vs Bankruptcy

-Key Differences between Debt Consolidation vs Bankruptcy
+Key Differences Between Debt Consolidation vs Bankruptcy

 Both Debt Consolidation vs Bankruptcy are popular choices in the market:

 Debt Consolidation vs Bankruptcy Comparison Table

-|Under Debt consolidation, the company needs to approach the investment Banker or the financial Institution for re-financing of the loan.
+|Under Debt consolidation, the company needs to approach the investment Banker or the Financial Institution for re-financing of the loan.

-|When a company files for bankruptcy it loses its credibility and reputation in the market.
+|When a company files for bankruptcy, it loses its credibility and reputation in the market.

-|Under debt Consolidation, the company takes ownership of its assets||Under Bankruptcy, all the assets and liabilities of the company is being transferred to the trustee and the company losses ownership.
+|Under bankruptcy, all the assets and liabilities of the company are transferred to the trustee, and the company losses ownership.

-|Debt consolidation can ease the interest and the repayment options and in some cases, a balloon payment of debt can also be made.
+|Debt consolidation can ease the interest and the repayment options, and in some cases, a balloon payment of a debt can also be made.

-|Bankruptcy also spoils the credit score of the company which is a most important thing and the parameter to avail debt.
+|Bankruptcy also spoils the credit score of the company, which is the most important thing and the parameter to avail debt.

-|In debt consolidation, there is a tax disadvantage to the company as the IRS may treat the amount which is discounted on assets as Income.
+|In debt consolidation, the company has a tax disadvantage as the IRS may treat the amount discounted on assets as Income.

 |In Debt Consolidation, there is no guarantee that the company will be able to achieve a fresh loan settlement.

-|In consolidation, Debt is not forgone or even reduced.
+|In consolidation, debt is not forgone or even reduced.

 |Bankruptcy provides the option of debt reduction.